menopause & perimenopause Sugarland, TX

 The years leading up to menopause are called perimenopause.
 Beginning in your 30s and 40s, the amount of estrogen produced by the ovaries begins to fluctuate.
 A common sign of perimenopause is a change in your menstrual cycle.
 You may begin to skip periods.
 The amount of flow may become lighter or heavier.
 Although changes in menstrual bleeding are normal during perimenopause, you still should report them to your health care professional.
 Abnormal bleeding may be a sign of a problem.

-Besides menstrual cycle changes, what other signs and symptoms can occur during perimenopause?
+Besides menstrual cycle changes, what other signs and perimenopause Symptoms in Sugarland Can appear ?

 Some women do not have any symptoms of perimenopause or have only a few mild symptoms.
 Others have many symptoms that can be severe.
 Common signs and symptoms include the following: